No Bake Double Chocolate Cookies

 I usually store them in an airtight container or storage bag in the freezer.
 When I’m ready to enjoy one or two (or the whole batch), I take them out and sit at room temperature for a few minutes.

 They defrost fairly fast.
-Top it with your favorite ice cream, yogurt or enjoy with a cup of coffee.
+Top it with your favorite ice cream, or yogurt, and enjoy with a cup of coffee.

 Now scroll down for the full recipe and directions.
 These chewy, Fudgy, and Chocolatey no bake cookies are so easy to make.
 You are going to fall in love with this vegan, gluten-free and low-carb snack and dessert option!